lwangenheim/PW_Spy/README.md

 If you don't want a specific piece of the analysis for some reason simply comment out the function call at the bottom of the file.

 This assumes you used Hashcat and your full hashlist is stripped with one hash per line.
-The potfile is a raw potfile from hashcat.
+The potfile is a raw potfile from Hashcat.

 ## TODO
 I will be adding more pieces as I get to it, this is more for personal use at this point.